Hypoglycemia Diet Plan: Best & Worst Foods to Manage it Well

 • Eggplant

-It is worth noting that beans help in providing double benefits as they are highly rich in proteins that take longer to digest.
-This can help us greatly in preventing the low blood sugar which is the result of reactive hypoglycemia.
+It is worth noting that beans provide double benefits.
+They are highly rich in proteins that take longer to digest, which can help prevent low blood sugar, which is the result of reactive hypoglycemia.

 Summary